-Stanford will begin her third year of coaching both the men's and women's cross country teams in the fall of 2013.
+Katie Stanford will begin her fourth year of coaching both the men's and women's cross country teams in the fall of 2014.

 She joined the athletic staff as the head men’s and women’s cross country coach in the spring of 2011.
 Following the departures of former head coaches Debby Vannoy and Scott Williams, Stanford became the third cross country coach in as many years during her first season with the Scots and Lady Scots.

 Success also found the programs in the 2012 campaign.
 The women's team once again "unofficially" won the Great South Athletic Conference championship and two runners earned All-GSAC honors.
-Stanford also successfully oversaw the revitalization of the cross country trails on Covenant's campus and, because of this, Covenant hosted a meet for the first time since 2007.
+Stanford also successfully oversaw the revitalization of the cross country trails on Covenant's campus and, because of this, Covenant hosted a meet for the first time in recent memory.